Wines have their own glasses — so do highballs, beer, martinis, and even hurricanes. Whiskey needs it’s own glass, too.

 Smell the liquor

 You may feel silly at first, but stick your nose right into the glass and smell the aroma.
 Don’t wave it in front of your face — get your nose right in there.
 Is it sweet?
 Smoky?
 Peaty?
+Does it smell like citrus?
 What else do you smell?

 It’s almost time to taste, but wait.